BestReviews is reader-supported and may earn an affiliate commission. Details

-Chisel blades consist of a top-quality high-carbon chrome steel that will last.
-4 different chisel widths included, ranging from 0.25" to 1".
+Chisel blades consist of top-quality, high-carbon chrome steel that will last.
+Four different chisel widths included, ranging from 0.25" to 1".
 Blades are thinner and longer than average, which works well for precise woodworking needs.
 Handles are a great shape with a sturdy wood design.
 Features tried-and-true design.

 Higher price than some other chisel sets.
 Not as durable as older Stanley chisel sets.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A good set of chisels is an absolute must for both amateur and professional woodworkers.
 The DIY enthusiast will also find them invaluable for dozens of jobs around the home and yard.

 People looking to buy a set of chisels have a huge choice, from economical models for the home user and contractor to specialist tools for makers of fine furniture.
 You might not think there is much to consider – after all, a chisel is just a handle and a blade – but there are a number of options that impact tool quality and price.

 BestReviews has been researching the market so we can offer practical advice, whatever your needs.
 Our recommendations cover the most common types of woodworking chisel, offering both high quality and excellent economy.
 For those interested in more detail about the design and manufacture of chisels and what makes some better than others, we've put together the following chisel set buyer's guide.

 Bench chisels are the most common type, the chisel pretty much everyone recognizes.
 These have beveled edges on three sides and can handle just about every woodworking job you'll ever need to do.
 The other chisels described below might do the job more quickly and easily, but you can make do with a bench chisel.